-Oserian’s 5,000-acre flower farm is driving forward an industry very much in fashion
+Oserian Development Company, with a 5,000-acre flower farm, is successfully driving forward an industry very much in fashion.

 A flower farm for 25 years, but with roots that delve back even further, today’s Company can boast 5,000 acres of land near Lake Naivasha from which to hone its unique approach to flower growing.